Indiana HVAC Training Schools & Certification

 • Type 4 (Universal)

-There are several other organizations which offer competency-based certifications in HVAC.
+There are several other organizations that offer competency-based certifications in HVAC.
 To qualify for these certification exams, candidates typically need to have at least one-to-two years of experience and 144+ hours of technical education.
 Other certifications may call for letters from employers or additional prerequisites.
 The HVAC certification agencies across the country include:

 • North American Technician Excellence (e.g., Industry Competency Exam or ICE)